-This security addendum is applicable to the agency, personnel, facilities, documentation, information, electronic, physical records, and other machine-readable information, and the information systems of OCSS and SSA and SSA authorized entities specified in the agreement which are hereinafter "OCSS" and "SSA."
+This security addendum is applicable to the agency, personnel, facilities, documentation, information, electronic, physical records, and other machine-readable information, and the information systems of OCSE, SSA, and entities specified in the agreement which are hereinafter "OCSE" and "SSA."

 III.
 SECURITY AND PRIVACY SAFEGUARDING REQUIREMENTS